-This course is offered to juniors who are currently enrolled in Algebra II Level 2 or 3 or recommendation from past science teacher.
+This course is offered to juniors who are currently enrolled in Honors Precalculus or Algebra II Level 2 or 3 or receive a recommendation from past science teacher.
 Aligned with the Massachusetts Science and Technology Engineering Frameworks, this course covers a wide range of topics including the properties of elements, compounds and mixtures, the atomic structure of atoms compared to the periodic table and chemical bonding.
 A significant portion of the course involves application of chemical nomenclature, formulas, equations, and product analysis.